BrazenCloud/ActionBuilder/README.md

 }
 ```

-Then the action, if generated with the combine logic flow, would check each of those parameters for values and if any of them have value, they would be passed as an argument array to the command.
+Then the action, if generated with the combine logic flow, would check each of those parameters for passed values and if any of them have value, they would be passed as an argument array to the command.
 So this could end up looking like:

 ```
 .\tshark.exe -i 4 -w .\out.pcap -a filesize:500 -b filesize:500